calculuswhiz/turmite-sandbox/README.md

 - To quit, press `q`.
 - To pause, press `p`.
 - I've provided a couple ini files for you in `behavior_files/`.
+- Also, you can generate an automaton file.
+Check out `behavior_files/GUImain.py`.
+ - When you hit the Generate button, it will print the INI file code to stdout, so you can redirect the output.

 The ini file is structured as follows: